Miscegenation is sex between individuals of differing racial groups. The

 help of ArcGIS (a geographic information systems package), it takes a detailed look at the

-periodand, employing a severity index that I developed and used in an earlier essay,
+and, employing a severity index that I developed and used in an earlier essay, it tracks

-why 1880-1940 was such a peculiar period in the history of anti-miscegenation legislation,
+identifying why 1880-1940 was such a peculiar period in the history of anti-miscegenation

-the paper furnishes a series of contagion models predicting the anti-miscegenation
+legislation, the paper furnishes a series of contagion models predicting the

-profiles of *individual* states as a function of the anti-miscegenation profiles of
+anti-miscegenation profiles of individual states as a function of the anti-miscegenation

-*adjacent* states, in four, geographically distinct regions: the South, the West, the
+profiles of adjacent states, in four, geographically distinct regions: the South, the

 By Katharine Nicholson Ings, Manchester College